 Know the hazards associated with the materials you use!
 Always review chemical safety information, such as an SDS or other resource, before starting work with a new or unfamiliar chemical.

 Safety Data Sheets (SDSs)

 The University of California's Environmental Health and Safety Offices have combined efforts and resources to create a ‘one-stop’ source for SDS's and chemical safety information.
-This search engine will be growing as UC routinely adds major chemical vendors into its integrated database.
+This system, GoldFFX by ChemWatch, includes thorough SDSs created by ChemWatch ("Gold MSDS"), as well as vendor-specific SDSs.

-To access this UC SDS database you must be connected through a recognized UC campus computer.
+To access the UC SDS database you must be connected through a recognized UC campus computer.

 The GHS (Globally Harmonized System) symbols were developed by the United Nations as a world-wide standardized system for the classification and labeling of chemicals.
 Click here to view the GHS symbols.

 The biological hazard warning is used to identify locations, equipment or materials where infectious agents may create a health risk.
 It is used to identify specific equipment, containers, rooms, and waste items that are known or potentially contaminated with biohazardous materials.